-- The Auditor designs and carries out the audit in accordance with the objective and scope of this engagement and the procedures.
-The Auditor may apply techniques such as inquiry and analysis, (re)computation, comparison, other clerical accuracy checks, observation, inspection of records and documents, inspection of assets, obtaining confirmations or any others deemed necessary in carrying out these procedures. - The auditor obtains sufficient appropriate verification evidence from these procedures to be able to draw up a report of factual findings. - The audit of the project(s) will include such tests and auditing procedures as the auditor will consider necessary under the circumstances.
-Special attention should be paid by the auditor as to whether: - all applicable relevant donors rules and regulations and contractual engagements have been adhered to.
-These include the: - Cooperative agreement - Administrative Procedures. - DKH & Caritas Standards for reporting. - Approved budget (cost Plan). - funds have been provided and used in accordance with the relevant financing agreements, with due attention to economy and efficiency, and only for the purposes for which they were provided. - goods, works and services financed have been procured in accordance with the relevant financing agreements, including specific provisions of DKH Regional Office Accounting, Procurement Policies and Procedures; - all necessary supporting documents, records, and accounts have been maintained in respect of all project activities, including expenditures reported using Statements of Expenditure (SOE).
-The auditor is expected to verify that respective reports issued during the period agreed with the underlying books of account. - Designated Accounts have been maintained in accordance with the provisions of the relevant financing agreements and funds disbursed out of the Accounts were used only for the purpose intended in the financing agreement. - National laws and regulations have been complied with, and that the financial and accounting procedures approved for the project (e.g. financial procedures manual, etc.) were followed and used.
+- a) funds have been provided and used in accordance with the relevant financing agreements, with due attention to economy and efficiency, and only for the purposes for which they were provided; - b) goods, works and services financed have been procured in accordance with the relevant financing agreements, including specific provisions of DKH Regional Office Accounting, Procurement Policies and Procedures; - c) all necessary supporting documents, records, and accounts have been maintained in respect of all project activities, including expenditures reported using Statements of Expenditure (SOE).
+The auditor is expected to verify that respective reports issued during the period were in agreement with the underlying books of account; - d) Designated Accounts have been maintained in accordance with the provisions of the relevant financing agreements and funds disbursed out of the Accounts were used only for the purpose intended in the financing agreement; - e) National laws and regulations have been complied with, and that the financial and accounting procedures approved for the project (e.g. financial procedures manual, etc.) were followed and used. - f) Assets procured from project funds exist and there is verifiable ownership by the partner.

-In complying with International Standards on Auditing, the auditor is expected to pay particular attention to the following matters: Fraud and Corruption: Consider the risks of material misstatements in the financial statements due to fraud as required by ISA 240: The Auditor's Responsibility to Consider Fraud in an Audit of Financial Statements.
-The auditor is required to identify and assess these risks (of material misstatement of the financial statements) due to fraud, obtain sufficient appropriate audit evidence about the assessed risks; and respond appropriately to identified or suspected fraud.
+In complying with International Standards on Auditing, the auditor is expected to pay particular attention to the following matters:

-- a) Laws and Regulations: In designing and performing audit procedures, evaluating and reporting the results, consider that noncompliance by the DKH office abroad with laws and regulations may materially affect the financial statements as required by ISA 250: Consideration of Laws and Regulations in an Audit of Financial Statements; - b) Governance: Communicate audit matters of governance interest arising from the audit of financial statements with those charged with governance of an entity as required by International Standards on Auditing 260: Communication of Audit Matters with those Charged with Governance: - c) Risks: To reduce audit risk to an acceptable low level, determine the overall responses to assessed risks at the financial statement level, and design and perform further audit procedures to respond to assessed risks at the assertion level as required by Internal Standard on Auditing 330: the Auditor's Procedures in Response to Assessed Risks. - d) Advances: Travel advances and personal advances to local staff and expatriate staff
+- a) Fraud and Corruption: Consider the risks of material misstatements in the financial statements due to fraud as required by ISA 240: The Auditor's Responsibility to Consider Fraud in an Audit of Financial Statements.
+The auditor is required to identify and assess these risks (of material misstatement of the financial statements) due to fraud, obtain sufficient appropriate audit evidence about the assessed risks; and respond appropriately to identified or suspected fraud; - b) Laws and Regulations: In designing and performing audit procedures, evaluating and reporting the results, consider that noncompliance by the DKH office abroad with laws and regulations may materially affect the financial statements as required by ISA 250: Consideration of Laws and Regulations in an Audit of Financial Statements; - c) Governance: Communicate audit matters of governance interest arising from the audit of financial statements with those charged with governance of an entity as required by International Standards on Auditing 260: Communication of Audit Matters with those Charged with Governance: - d) Risks: In order to reduce audit risk to an acceptable low level, determine the overall responses to assessed risks at the financial statement level, and design and perform further audit procedures to respond to assessed risks at the assertion level as required by Internal Standard on Auditing 330: the Auditor's Procedures in Response to Assessed Risks. - e) Advances: Travel advances and personal advances to local staff and expatriate staff

-PROJECT FINANCIAL STATEMENTS (PFSs)
+• PROJECT FINANCIAL STATEMENTS (PFSs)

-- The auditor should verify that PFSs have been prepared in accordance with the international accounting standards and give a true and fair view of the financial position of the project at the relevant date and of resources and expenditures for the financial year ended on that date. - The Project Financial Statements (PFSs) should include: - A statement of funds received, showing funds received from the DKH Head Office in local and foreign currencies. - A statement of Expenditures (SOEs). - A Balance Sheet. - A cash flow statement. - A summary of the principal accounting policies that have been adopted, and other explanatory notes. - A list of material assets acquired or procured to date with project funds. - As an Annex to the PFSs, the auditor should prepare a reconciliation of the amounts as "received by the Project", with those shown as being disbursed by the Bank (Balance on Hand).
+The auditor should verify that PFSs have been prepared in accordance with the international accounting standards and give a true and fair view of the financial position of the project at the relevant date and of resources and expenditures for the financial year ended on that date.The Project Financial Statements (PFSs) should include:

+- a) A statement of funds received, showing funds received from the DKH Head Office in local and foreign currencies; - b) A statement of Expenditures (SOEs);

+- c) A Balance Sheet;

+- d) A cash flow statement;

+- e) A summary of the principal accounting policies that have been adopted, and other explanatory notes;